ydotwang/Light/README.md

 ## Description
 **Light** is a single-player RPG adventure game developed by Yuyang Wang and the team.
 It is a top-down shooter with puzzles set in a distant future on a different planet inhabited by droids.
 A sudden power outage leaves most droids inoperable, and the remaining droids must overcome numerous obstacles to find a new power source.

-This project is an updated version of an older project by Prof. Stacy Doore.

 ## Features
 - **AI Ghosts:** Coded AI ghosts that can chase and attack the player while patrolling.